 For example, find the exact review you want to look up, and copy the time, device, app version, build, and OS version directly from the review.

-With our Session Replay feature, the mobile team can understand exactly what happened within the session and fix the error within minutes of a review posting.
+With our User Session Insights product, the mobile team can understand exactly what happened within the session and fix the error within minutes of a review posting.

 In contrast, other crash reporting tools would just show you that a crash happened (if the issue happened to result in a crash) and leave it to the developers to determine what caused it.
 This results in mobile engineers waiting for incomplete data that frequently is not actionable enough to identify and solve issues.